lynqorsworlds/esx/README.md

             if not tool or Gun ~= tool then return end

             local HitPart
-            local setting = SectionSettings.SilentAim.TargetPart
+            local targetPartSetting = SectionSettings.SilentAim.TargetPart

-            if setting == "Closest" then
+            if targetPartSetting == "Closest" then
                 local minDist = math.huge
                 for _, partName in ipairs(ValidSilentTargetParts) do
                     local part = currentTarget.Character:FindFirstChild(partName)